Table of Contents

 - Tight integration with platforms like Google Ads and Tag Manager

-Step-by-Step: Integrating Google Analytics with Power BI
+How to Integrate Google Analytics with Power BI Step by Step?

 Step 1: Open Power BI Desktop